ideadesignmedia/memory-mcp/README.md

 SQLite-backed memory for MCP agents.
 Ships a CLI and programmatic API.

-Highlights
+Highlights (v2)
-- Uses `sqlite3` (async) for broad prebuilt support; no brittle native build steps.
+- Single global memory space; no owner segregation nor types.
+- Minimal schema: subject, content, date_created, date_updated, expires_at (embedding is internal-only).
 - Optional FTS5 indexing for better search; falls back to `LIKE` when unavailable.
-- Input validation and sane limits to guard against oversized payloads.
-- Auto-generates semantic embeddings via OpenAI when a key is provided; otherwise falls back to text-only scoring.
+- Auto-generates embeddings internally via OpenAI when a key is provided; otherwise relies on text search.
+Embeddings are never accepted from nor returned to MCP clients.

 ## Install / Run